MayankPalSingh/N8N-Security-Workflows-OWASP-Top-10/README.md

 - **Do not** use the attack payloads outside of controlled lab environments
 - All PII data in demo documents (SSNs, names, addresses, financials) is **entirely fictional**
 - The vulnerable configurations are deliberately insecure for educational purposes - never replicate them in production

 ---

-## 🤝 Contributing

-Contributions are welcome!
-You can help by:

-- Adding new attack scenarios or mitigations to existing workflows
-- Creating workflows for MCP Top 10 or Agentic Security Top 10
-- Improving documentation or adding translations
-- Reporting issues or suggesting enhancements
-- Sharing your workshop/training experience using these workflows

-To contribute:
-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-attack-scenario`)
-3. Commit your changes (`git commit -m 'Add LLM01 bypass technique'`)
-4. Push to the branch (`git push origin feature/new-attack-scenario`)
-5. Open a Pull Request

----